How long does it take to get your tax return?

 37% |

-For the 2023 tax year, the Earned Income Tax Credit (EITC) will increase to $7,430 for qualifying taxpayers with three or more children, a $495 increase from $6,935 for the 2022 tax year.
+The Earned Income Tax Credit (EITC) will increase to $7,540 for qualifying taxpayers with three or more children, up from $7,430 last year.
 The IRS provides a table with the maximum EITC amount for other categories, income thresholds, and phase-outs in its revenue procedure.

 The EITC you qualify for depends on how many hours you worked for someone or yourself, whether you are married or single, and the number of qualifying children you have.
 Around one in five eligible workers miss out on this valuable tax benefit, which is often credited with reducing poverty for working families alongside the Child Tax Credit.